 The Male Wardrobe

-The Daytime Guide: Shorts are pretty versatile (athletic versions for working out and the pool deck, not-quite-knee-length for indoor activities).
+The Daytime Guide: Shorts are pretty versatile (sports versions for the gym and the pool deck, not-quite-knee-length for indoor activities).
 Jeans and casual khakis work, too.
 T-shirts and sports shirts go everywhere.

-On Shore: Again, going too casual (tank tops, scruffy jeans, any kind of athletic garb) is considered disrespectful in many ports of call.
+On Shore: Again, going too casual (vest, scruffy jeans, any kind of athletic get-up) is considered disrespectful in many ports of call.
 And let's face it: You'll generally be more warmly welcomed in restaurants and shops if you're dressed nicely.
 The only caveat for men is the same as for women: On active shore excursions or beach days, ultra-casual is just fine.

 Evenings: You can pack a tuxedo -- hey, if the mood strikes, you've got a much more elegant photo op -- but tuxes are increasingly being outnumbered by suits or a jacket on formal nights.
 On some ships, you can rent tuxedos.
-But, for most folks, we'd recommend that you do pack at least a suit and tie because some onboard alternative restaurants are so elegant that you really will feel out of place without them.
+But, for most folks, we'd recommend that you do pack at least a suit and tie because some onboard alternative restaurants are so elegant that you really will feel out of place without them, including onboard Cunard and P&O ships.
 And don't forget the shoes to match.
-Otherwise, on non-formal nights, the khaki uniform works well.

 Sweaters and Jackets: Embrace the layered look.
 You will want a rain jacket and sweatshirt on a Caribbean or Hawaii cruise for those less-than-perfect island days.
-And Alaska cruisers have been known to need everything from bathing suits and short-sleeve tops to warm fleece jackets, hats and gloves; the same goes for cruising round the Horn of South America.
+And Norwegian Fjord cruisers have been known to need everything from swimwear and short-sleeve tops to warm fleece jackets, hats and gloves; the same goes for cruising round the Horn of South America and Alaska.
 Rather than pack clothes for multiple temperatures, bring cardigans or jackets to wear over lighter layers if it gets cold.

 Hats: Throw in a hat to protect against the sun or keep your ears warm during scenic glacier cruising, and remember your sunglasses, as well.
-Consider headbands, bandanas and scarves for practical and style concerns.
+Consider headbands and scarves for practical and style concerns.

 Shoes: Ladies especially should try not to pack a suitcase full of shoes.
-Try to bring styles that can serve multiple purposes (such as sneakers that go from gym to sightseeing or comfy sandals that work as well by the pool as they do at a casual dinner).
-Color coordinate your formalwear so you only have to pack one pair of dress shoes.
+Try to bring styles that can serve multiple purposes (such as trainers that go from gym to sightseeing or comfy sandals that work as well by the pool as they do at a casual dinner).
+Colour coordinate your formalwear so you only have to pack one pair of dress shoes.

 Day Packs: Small backpacks or totes can be quite useful for carrying cameras, books, sunscreen, water bottles and other items around the ship or in port.

 Toiletries and Necessities: The cruise ship should provide soap and shampoo at the very least (and often body lotion, conditioner and body wash), but if you're picky, pack your own.
 The same goes for hair dryers.
-If you can't deal with the low wattage of in-cabin dryers, bring your favorite with you.
-Additional personal items to consider include any medications you will need and lots and lots of sunscreen if sailing in sunny climates.
+If you can't deal with the low wattage of in-cabin dryers, bring yours with you.
+Additional personal items to consider include any medications you will need and lots and lots of sunscream if sailing in sunny climates.

-Storage: Many experienced cruisers swear by over-the-door shoe bags for storing toiletries or keeping small items from getting lost in cramped cabin quarters.
+Storage: Many experienced cruisers swear by over-the-door shoe bags for storing toiletries or keeping small items from getting lost in a cramped cabin.
 Many bring extra hangers on longer cruises to make sure every item that needs to be hung up can be.
-If you plan on doing a lot of shopping in port, consider taking a foldable duffel that can be packed into your luggage at first and then filled up with souvenirs (or dirty laundry) and checked on the way home.
+If you plan on doing a lot of shopping in port, consider taking a foldable bag that can be packed into your luggage at first and then filled up with souvenirs (or dirty laundry) and checked on the way home.